Outdoor Garden Trends 2024

 Xeriscaping

-A trend already sweeping the US, with the hottest weathers on record; chose drough resistant plants such as Sedums, Anthemis & Santolina.
+A trend already sweeping the US, with the hottest weathers on record; chose drought resistant plants such as Sedums, Anthemis & Santolina.
 Give your garden the potential to withstand changing climates, droughts & explore cultivating new plant species.
 Create stunning displays that will broaden any gardener’s aesthetic and remain low maintenance all year round.

 Some examples of resistant plants include: